smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This document will concentrate on the `EXISTS` statement with the `ON` clause.
 Strangely, I cannot find any documentation with Microsoft or PostgreSQL for the usage of `ON EXISTS`.
 Itzik Ben-Gan does mention it in passing in an article [here](https://sqlperformance.com/2019/12/t-sql-queries/null-complexities-part-1) about its usage, and he does mention it in the [T-SQL Fundamentals](https://www.amazon.com/T-SQL-Fundamentals-3rd-Itzik-Ben-Gan/dp/150930200X/ref=sr_1_1?adgrpid=1331509151302817&hvadid=83219393942729&hvbmt=be&hvdev=c&hvlocphy=66021&hvnetw=o&hvqmt=e&hvtargid=kwd-83219680138630%3Aloc-190&hydadcr=16377_10417921&keywords=t-sql+fundamentals&qid=1675204165&sr=8-1) book.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First let's look of some examples of the `EXISTS`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First let's look at some examples of the `EXISTS`.
 It is important to remember that the `EXISTS` clause returns TRUE or FALSE, and not a result set.

 --------------------------------------------------------------------------------
 We will be using the following tables that contain types of fruits and their quantity.